-It is an unflavoured protein powder that has a high percentage of casein (a milk protein).
+Whey Protein Isolate is an unflavoured protein powder with a high percentage of casein (a milk protein).
 This casein is what successfully replaces gluten in baking.
-As they say, “gluten is the glue for dough”, so I have a great respect for casein as its replacement!
+As they say, “Gluten is the glue for dough”, so I have great respect for casein as its replacement!

-I buy whey protein isolate at my local drugstore/chemists, otherwise most sports stores will sell them in many flavours.
-Just make sure you buy the natural/neutral flavour and not the strawberry or vanilla version!
+I buy whey protein isolate at my local drugstore/chemist, otherwise, most sports stores will sell them.
+They come in many flavours, but for the purpose of making bread flour, make sure you only buy the natural/neutral flavour and not strawberry or vanilla.

-Please note that this is not tapioca flour.
-The modified tapioca starch is a chemically modified product, which is why it cannot be replaced with regular tapioca flour.
+This is often confused with regular tapioca flour.
+Modified tapioca starch is a chemically modified product, which is why it cannot be replaced with regular tapioca flour.
 It is a thickening starch that helps create elasticity and texture to the dough.
-This addition makes it much easier to handle and to shape the dough.
+The addition of this ingredient makes it much easier to handle and for shaping the dough.

-Unfortunately, this is where it gets tricky.
-Not many stores sell this ingredient “off the shelf”, but the two main brands that I know of, are sold on Amazon as: Expandex (for the US market) and Ultratex (Europe and other countries).
+Unfortunately, sourcing this ingredient is tricky.
+Not many stores sell this “off the shelf”, but the two main brands that I know of, are sold on Amazon as Expandex (for the US market) and Ultratex (Europe and other countries).
 I use Ultratex in my bread flour blend.

-Xanthan gum powder is an excellent binder and stabiliser in baking.
+Xanthan gum comes as a powder and is an excellent binder and stabiliser in general baking.
 It is made by fermenting corn sugar with Xanthomonas campestris.
-This type of bacteria is paired with corn sugar and once fermented; it creates a gooey like substance that gives it a unique binding quality.
+This type of bacteria is paired with corn sugar and once fermented; it creates a gooey-like substance that gives it a unique binding quality.

 In very rare cases, it can sometimes cause digestive issues, especially for those who are allergic to corn.
-Arrowroot powder can be substituted as another gluten-free binder.
+Arrowroot powder or psyllium husk are good substitutes as a gluten-free binder in baking.

 Homemade Gluten-Free Bread Flour